-One great idea that has worked for many event professionals is a planned attendee journey event.
+One great idea that has worked for many event professionals is a planned event attendee journey.
 Party ideas and themes aside, the journey event will show your attendees that they matter and that you took the extra time to make sure the event catered to their tastes and needs and that your place a premium on their time.

 One way to achieve that important ‘wow’ factor and make sure your guests know that you not only value their time, but want to make sure your event is memorable is by tailoring and using creativity in the areas of experience, location, and of course the menu.
 Try to brainstorm over a set time with the goal of making this a first and one of a kind event for your attendees, remembering that the theme rules the roost, and it begins with the invitations and ends when you say goodnight.

-Here are some great ways to break down the attendee journey at your corporate holiday event.
+Here are some great ways to break down the attendee journey at your corporate event.

 Of course, you’ll need to consider every single aspect of their time onsite as well.
 They will eat meals, share a few laughs, learn a thing or two and be inspired to return to work more motivated than ever.